Wirzweli Family Guide: Witch trail (Hexenweg) and Weather-witch trail (Wetterhexenweg)

 There is a restaurant and a few large picnic tables just next to the playgrounds, allowing you to grab a drink or a snack whilst your kids are having fun.

 Just next to the playground there is a fun slide (sommerrodelbahn).
 Kids of any age can ride it with their parents and from 8 years old, they can do so alone.
 It is only open until 4:30 and with all the attractions around we did not make it back in time to try it out, but it looked very fun!
 Definitely next time we are there, we will give it a go.
+For safety reasons, the toboggan run is only open in dry weather.

 Weather-witch Wirzweli trail (Wetterhexenweg)

 The hike starts with... another restaurant (Arviblick) with a playground and continues with an uphill climb that has no attractions along the way.
 It was the anticipation of discovering where Lizi lives that helped us motivate our kids to keep going.
-When we finally arrived to the forest, we discovered her mailbox, her house full of healing potions and her "kitchen" where she prepares them.
+When we finally arrived in the forest, we discovered her mailbox, her house full of healing potions and her "kitchen" where she prepares them.

 As you continue through the forest, you come across the door to enter Lizi's world.
 The kids were excited to open the door and discover her bed and some other large household items hanging high up in the tree.
 As Lizi was sleeping we were instructed by our toddlers to keep very quiet in this section :)

 As you would expect from a weather-witch trail, most play areas are themed around the weather.
 You learn about the clouds, you create a storm in a cup, you make the sun rise and set, you can play "weather music" and observe the weather from a watch tower.
-Most of the stations are only loosely linked to the book so if you chose to skip it, you will be able to enjoy the fun anyway.
+Most of the stations are only loosely linked to the book so if you choose to skip it, you will be able to enjoy the fun anyway.
 As the book describes two kids who got lost in the snow and were saved by Lizi, we were excited to discover a station linked to the story, where you can create a lot of snow for these two lost kids.

 Witch-trail Wirzweli (Hexenweg)